rutum/rutum.github.io/_posts/2019-06-25-rising-strong.md

 "Reckoning" - is the process where we assess where we are at and what we are feeling.
 It isn't a simple process.
 Recognizing emotion means being aware of how we are thinking - the storing we are making up - the people we are finding to blame.

-NO real transformation can happen unless we are able to assess, acknowledge and observe our current situation for what it is - without judgment of the situation or ourselves.
+No real transformation can happen unless we are able to assess, acknowledge and observe our current situation for what it is - without judgment of the situation or ourselves.

 We don't like to feel difficult emotions, and we don't know what to do with discomfort and vulnerability.
 Our instinct tells us to run from pain.
 But despite our fears, a part of us wants to engage in emotions - because they are also the juice of life.
 When we suppress and diminish our emotions, we feel deprived.
 But then we watch reality shows like - fear factor - seeking emotional intensity - which is only a simulation and does not teach us anything about ourselves.